biolink/biolink-model/docs/index.md

  * [DiseaseOrPhenotypicFeatureOutcome](DiseaseOrPhenotypicFeatureOutcome.md) - Physiological outcomes resulting from an exposure event which is the manifestation of a disease or other characteristic phenotype.
  * [EpidemiologicalOutcome](EpidemiologicalOutcome.md) - An epidemiological outcome, such as societal disease burden, resulting from an exposure event.
  * [HospitalizationOutcome](HospitalizationOutcome.md) - An outcome resulting from an exposure event which is the increased manifestation of acute (e.g. emergency room visit) or chronic (inpatient) hospitalization.
+ * [InformationResourceCollection](InformationResourceCollection.md) - A collection of information resources
  * [MappingCollection](MappingCollection.md) - A collection of deprecated mappings.
  * [MortalityOutcome](MortalityOutcome.md) - An outcome of death from resulting from an exposure event.
  * [PathologicalAnatomicalOutcome](PathologicalAnatomicalOutcome.md) - An outcome resulting from an exposure event which is the manifestation of an abnormal anatomical structure.